Click here to view Epic Buzz Newsletter for September 2018.

 Aviation Safety In 2016, according to the FAA, 2,586,582 passengers flew daily aboard 9,708,765 scheduled passenger flights in the U.S. The FAA also reported 24,142,000 General Aviation flight hours in 2015.
 These statistics represent a lot of happy landings in an industry whose primary focus is safety.
 Flight training is no different.
 Safety remains the number one priority for flight schools, and Epic Flight Academy is proud to be at the forefront with its “Safety First” policies, procedures, equipment, and maintenance.
 Pilots who train at Epic learn on Day One that the emphasis of all flight training is SAFETY.
 What does Epic Flight Academy do to ensure safety?
 First of […]

 Have you ever wondered how to become a commercial pilot?
 If you’re someone who has always wanted to fly but felt you couldn’t afford aviation as a hobby, maybe it’s time to think about a beginning a career as a pilot.
 In fact, it would help to first understand exactly what defines a commercial pilot.
 Simply put, a commercial pilot is someone who has been approved by the FAA to charge for pilot services.
-While most people immediately think of commercial airline pilots flying passengers (the most common example of a commercial pilot), there are other possible careers in this field as well.
-For instance, cargo pilots, such as those […]
+While most people immediately think of commercial airline pilots flying passengers (the most common example of a commercial pilot), there are other possible careers in this field, even some that are unusual.
+For instance, cargo pilots, […]